Kyuji Fujikawa: Texas Rangers

-On December 12, 2014, Fujikawa agreed to a one-year deal with the Texas Rangers.
-He was released on May 22, 2015.
+On December 12, 2014, Fujikawa agreed to a one-year contract with the Texas Rangers.
+He made 2 appearances for Texas, struggling to a 16.20 ERA with 1 strikeout in 1 2/3 innings.
+Fujikawa was released by the Rangers organization on May 22, 2015.

 Kochi Fighting Dogs

 After being released by the Texas Rangers, Fujikawa's former NPB team the Hanshin Tigers reached out to Fujikawa about a reunion.
 However he instead chose to pitch for his hometown team, the Kochi Fighting Dogs of the Shikoku Island League.

-Return to Hanshin Tigers
+Hanshin Tigers (second stint)

 On November 14, 2015, Fujikawa agreed to a two-year, 300-million-yen deal to return to the Hanshin Tigers.

 On August 31, 2020, Fujikawa announced he would retire at the conclusion of the 2020 season, and next day, he held press conference.
-He pitched a scoreless inning in his final game on November 10, 2020.
+He pitched a scoreless inning in his final game on November 10.

+Coaching career

+Beginning in 2023, Fujikawa served as a special assistant for the Hanshin Tigers of Nippon Professional Baseball.
+On October 13, 2024, Fujikawa was announced as Hanshin's new manager following the resignation of Akinobu Okada.

 Pitching style

 Listed at 6 ft 0 in and 190 lb, Fujikawa is a slender right-handed pitcher with a conventional overhand delivery.
 He hesitates momentarily after raising his left leg and loading his hips, a trait seen in many Japanese pitchers.

 Though he has come to use his respectable repertoire of offspeed pitches more often in recent years, he is best known for his four-seam fastball.